Suzannah London is committed to operating an economically responsible and sustainable fashion business.

 We off-set our emissions made by the courier company we use within the UK, and have made a commitment to off-setting our emissions on air-transport when importing any products or components from outside of Europe.
 We off-set all of our transport emissions involved with our Sourced by Suzannah collection.

-We actively strive for the shortest possible supply chains, concentrating as many of our suppliers in Europe.
-In previous seasons we have relied heavily on air-freight.
 Going forward we are adjusting our business model to allow for sea freight, which has a lower carbon footprint.

 How We Can Do Better: